mutecomm/mute/doc/keyserver.md

 ### API

-The Keyserver is to provide the following public JSON-RPC-API:
+The Keyserver is to provide the following public JSON-RPC API:

 #### Mandatory